Astro Chase: Development

 In 1981, Atari, Inc. introduced the Atari Star Award for the best new program distributed though their Atari Program Exchange.
 The winner of the first $25,000 grand prize was Fernando Herrera for My First Alphabet, a children's game.

-Fernando was working at a computer retail store owned by Billy Blake who was also partners with Richard Spitalny at the time.
-Billy and Richard, then feature film producers, decided to start and fund an interactive software company to showcase Fernado's talents.
-Richard and Billy funded the company, naming it First Star Software.
+Fernando was working at a computer retail store owned by Billy Blake.
+Blake was also a feature film producer, along with his business partner Richard Spitalny.
+They decided to start and fund an interactive software company to showcase Fernado's talents, naming it First Star Software.
 Astro Chase was the first title from the new company, released on 7 December 1982.

 A version of Astro Chase for the Atari 2600 was completed in 1983, but not published.

 Reception

 The Atari 8-bit computer version of Astro Chase was reviewed by Video magazine in its "Arcade Alley" column where it was described as "a state-of-the-art space shoot-out" and as "a revolutionary game with graphic achievements of stunning virtuosity".
 Reviewers specifically praised the game's innovative "single thrust propulsion" mechanic.
 The game was awarded "1984 Best Science Fiction/Fantasy Computer Game" at the 5th annual Arkie Awards, where judges described it as "slam-bang space battle" and praised its animated intermissions.

 Allen Doum reviewed the game for Computer Gaming World, and stated that "What qualifies Astro Chase as "state of the art" is the graphics presentation.
 The full scrolling playfield is not only drawn beautifully, but changes with each chase."
 Softline stated that "Astro Chase is just about all you could ask for in an arcade game ... an exercise in class and style", citing its "Tremendous graphics".

 Retrospective looks at the game are harsher.
 Keita Iida wrote, "the gorgeous 3-D starfield is just another 2-D maze—with round obstructions instead of walls."
 He concluded, "Astro Chase is one big letdown and serves as a reminder that graphics are only skin deep".
-The Video Game Critic gave a letter grade of F: "all style and no substance".

 Legacy

-In 1994, MacPlay released a first-person reworking of the game for the Macintosh as Astro Chase 3D.
+In 1994, MacPlay released a first-person reworking of the game for Classic Mac OS as Astro Chase 3D.